jonathf/chaospy/docs/index.rst

 Chaospy is a numerical toolbox for performing uncertainty quantification using polynomial chaos expansions, advanced Monte Carlo methods implemented in Python.
-It also include a full suite of tools for doing low-discrepancy sampling, quadrature creation, polynomial manipulations, and a lot more.
+It also includes a full suite of tools for doing low-discrepancy sampling, quadrature creation, polynomial manipulations, and a lot more.

 The philosophy behind ``chaospy`` is not to be a single tool that solves every